miledivovic/cass-npm-backup/README.md

 ## Release testing

- * `npm test` - Runs unit tests in docker images against the CaSS 0.5, 1.2, 1.3, and 1.4 reponsitories using Node versions 12-16 and Cypress against Edge, Chrome, Firefox and Electron.
+ * `npm test` - Runs unit tests in docker images against the CaSS 0.5, 1.2, 1.3, and 1.4 repositories using Node versions 12-16 and Cypress against Edge, Chrome, Firefox and Electron.
 Takes some time.

 ## Development unit testing
 Development unit tests presume you have a CaSS Repository running on `localhost:80`.
 You may get one by running `docker run -d --name cass-test -p80:80 cassproject/cass:0.5.1`